This post may contain affiliate links which won’t change your price but will share some commission. See my disclosure policy.

 My mom always makes stuffing with sausage in it.
 I used to LOVE it.
 Of course, since going vegan, I've had to discover new ways to cook.
 And guys, you can totally make stuffing without any meat or dairy so easily and it'll taste just as good (without the heartburn later.)

-There are no nuts and no odd ingredients like apples or cranberries - just a basic simple stuffing recipe with celery and onion and toasted bread and amazing seasoning.
+There are no nuts and no unique ingredients like apples or cranberries - just a basic simple stuffing recipe with celery, onion, and toasted bread to enjoy alongside your Thanksgiving feast.

 Ingredients